How to Buy Wholesale Merchandise

 A distributor generally sells a large variety of a certain classification of products.
 They must make a profit too, so their prices may be slightly higher than if the item was purchased directly from the manufacturer.
 Retailers can buy lower quantities with little or no minimum order.
 Some even offer free freight on orders over a certain amount.

 In searching for products at wholesale prices, you may find wholesalers that don't sell just one type of merchandise but many different products.
-Some will sell closeouts, truckloads, and pallets of merchandise and even damaged goods.
+Some wholesalers will act as liquidators and will sell closeouts, truckloads, and pallets of merchandise and even damaged goods.
 Before buying wholesale merchandise from this type of supplier, be sure you completely understand the condition, price, and terms of the sale.

 Retailers can find many bargains on eBay, the world's largest auction site.
 Just browse the Wholesale Lots category according to the type of store you have and you'll find tons of merchandise.
 Not all product prices on eBay are truly wholesale, but if you spend time watching the auctions and learn how to buy effectively, you are sure to find a deal.
 Don't miss out on live auctions for bargains on merchandise for resale.